kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 5. Leave LON-DC1 open as you will continue using it in the next task.

-	>**Important:** You should perform the next task immediately after completing this one so that Azure AD Connect doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.
+	>**Important:** You should perform the next task immediately after completing this one so that Microsoft Entra ID Connect doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.

 ### Task 4 - Force a manual synchronization

 >**IMPORTANT - PowerShell notice:** The prior lab exercise provided a disclaimer indicating why the tasks in that exercise used the MSOnline module rather than Microsoft Graph PowerShell.
-While Microsoft is in the process of replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, with Microsoft Graph PowerShell, there is some functionality in the older modules that has not yet been incorporated into Microsoft Graph PowerShell.
+While Microsoft is in the process of replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Microsoft Entra ID) PowerShell, with Microsoft Graph PowerShell, there is some functionality in the older modules that has not yet been incorporated into Microsoft Graph PowerShell.
 The commands in the prior exercise and the command used in this task fall into that category.
 The prior exercise connected to the MSOnline module, which is also used in this task per the Start-ADSyncSyncCycle command.

 1. On LON-DC1, if the **Windows PowerShell** application is still open from the prior exercise, then **you MUST close it now**.

-	>**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
+	>**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Microsoft Entra ID Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
 Therefore, it’s recommended that at this step, you close Windows PowerShell if it’s open.

 2. At this point, Windows PowerShell should NOT be open.
 You now want to reopen it.
 To open it, select the **magnifying glass (Search)** icon in the taskbar, type **power** in the Search box, and then in the menu, right-click on **Windows PowerShell** (not Windows PowerShell ISE) and select **Run as administrator**.
 Maximize the Windows PowerShell window once it opens.

-3. In **Windows PowerShell**, run the following command to manually run a sync cycle between Adatum’s on-premises AD and Azure AD.
+3. In **Windows PowerShell**, run the following command to manually run a sync cycle between Adatum’s on-premises AD and Microsoft Entra ID.
 The **Delta** switch is used here so that only the updates are synchronized.

 	```powershell
 	Start-ADSyncSyncCycle -PolicyType Delta
 	```

-	>**Note:** If for any reason the Domain Controller VM was restarted after the original full synchronization run, the Microsoft Azure AD Sync service may not have restarted.
+	>**Note:** If for any reason the Domain Controller VM was restarted after the original full synchronization run, the Microsoft Microsoft Entra ID Sync service may not have restarted.
 If this occurred, you’ll receive an error when you try to perform the forced sync above.
-If this occurs, you’ll need to start the Microsoft Azure AD Sync service first and then perform the forced synchronization.
+If this occurs, you’ll need to start the Microsoft Microsoft Entra ID Sync service first and then perform the forced synchronization.

 	>**Note:** If the Start-ADSyncSyncCycle command is not found, the domain controller will need to be restarted for the PowerShell module to complete its installation.